 The carriers have submitted 2023 rates to the OIC for review.
 Let's take a peek at what is in store for next year's individual and small group premiums.

-The insurance carriers’ 2021 proposed small group and individual plan premiums have been submitted to Washington’s Office of the Insurance Commissioner (OIC).
+The insurance carriers’ 2023 proposed small group and individual plan premiums have been submitted to Washington’s Office of the Insurance Commissioner (OIC).
 While it will take at least a few months for the back-and-forth between the carriers and the Commissioner to shake out, the proposed rates give us a starting point for renewal planning.
 Unfortunately, there are more two-digit increases requested this year than last year.
 Small group plans have two carriers (Kaiser WA and Premera) in this category; last year all renewals were in the single digits.
 Six individual carriers are requesting an increase over 10% (Asuris NW, Bridgespan, LIfewise, PacificSource, Regence, and United Healthcare), whereas last year there was only one (Premera).
 As with every year, there are a few counties that will be gaining or losing carrier offerings.

 Small Group Plans